nhshackday/nhshackday.github.io/tools/graphics.md

 ---
 layout: default
-title: "NHSHD graphics"
+title: NHSHD graphics
-summary: "Own own branding that you can use"
+summary: Own own branding that you can use
+published: true
 ---

 <div class="page-container">

 <h2>NHS Hack Day graphics</h2>
 <p>This is a selection of our own graphics that you can use for your projects if you like.
 Please credit Ayesha Garrett of <a href="www.londonlime.net">LondonLime</a> where appropriate, and please don't use any of them commercially without her permission.</p>

-<p>The images used to make the coveted NHS Hack Day T shirts are at the bottom of the table, anbd you're welcome to get clothes made with these if you want!</p>
+<p>The images used to make the coveted NHS Hack Day T shirts are at the bottom of the table, and you're welcome to get clothes made with these if you want!</p>

 <br>